 (1) Applicability.

-(a) All regulated parties under section (3) that import or produce, sell, supply or offer for sale in Oregon any regulated fuel, as defined under OAR 340-253-0200, are subject to this rule.
+(a) All regulated parties under section (3) that import or produce in Oregon any regulated fuel, as defined under OAR 340-253-0200, are subject to this rule.

 (b) Any person may become an opt-in party by registering with DEQ under section (4) of this rule.
-All opt-in parties under section (3) that import or produce, sell, supply or offer for sale in Oregon any opt-in fuel, as defined under OAR 340-253-0200, are subject to this rule.
+All opt-in parties under section (3) that import or produce in Oregon any opt-in fuel, as defined under OAR 340-253-0200, are subject to this rule.

 (2) Requirements.
 Beginning January 1, 2013:

-(a) Regulated and opt-in parties, except for small Oregon importers, must register under section (4) of this rule, keep records under section (5) of this rule, and submit reports under sections (6) and (7) of this rule; and
+(a) Regulated and opt-in parties, except for small Oregon importers of finished fuels, must register under section (4) of this rule, keep records under section (5) of this rule, and submit reports under sections (6) and (7) of this rule; and

-(b) Small Oregon importers must register under section (4) of this rule and are exempt from keeping records under section (5) of this rule and submitting reports under sections (6) and (7) of this rule.
+(b) Small Oregon importers of finished fuels must register under section (4) of this rule and are exempt from keeping records under section (5) of this rule and submitting reports under sections (6) and (7) of this rule.

 (3) Regulated party or opt-in party.
 The following rules designate regulated and opt-in parties, by type of fuel: